 State Law

-Title 8 of the California Code of Regulations provides an example of a comprehensive state plan for workers' compensation.
-It is applicable to most employers.
-The statute limits the liability of the employer and fellow employees.
-California also requires employers to obtain insurance to cover potential workers' compensation claims and sets up a fund for claims that employers have illegally failed to insure against.
+Title 8 of the California Code of Regulations exemplifies a comprehensive state plan for workers’ compensation.
+Applicable to most employers, this statute limits the liability of both employers and fellow employees.
+It mandates that employers obtain insurance to cover potential workers’ compensation claims and establishes a fund for claims against employers who have failed to insure as required by law.

-For more on workers' compensation, see this Stetson Law Review article, this Temple Law Review article, and this page from the United States Department of Labor website.
+For more on workers' compensation, see this Albany Law Review article: The Rise and Fall of Workers Compensation in New York, this Temple Law Review article: Injury Time-Out: Justifying Workers’ Compensation Awards to Retired Athletes with Concussion-Caused Dementia*, and the United States Department of Labor website.

 U.S. Constitution and Federal Statutes